fbpx

 User Interface: The CLA-2A is by far the simplest compressor on this list since it doesn’t come with a lot of features, making it super easy to learn and use.
 However, compared to something like the Fabfilter Pro-C2 which is a really visual plugin that lets you not just hear what is going on but also see what specific frequencies are being processed, etc., some might find the CLA-2A to be a bit more “basic”, but the results speak for themselves and every professional music producer uses it.

-Character: Since it’s based on anelectro-optical tube compressor, the CLA-2A emulates the original one’s smooth, frequency-dependent behaviors which introduce some warmth and character to the sound and makes it an ideal bass compressor, but it also works extremely well on vocals.
+Character: Since it’s based on anelectro-optical tube compressor, the CLA-2A emulates the original one’s smooth, frequency-dependent behaviors which introduce some warmth and character to the sound and makes it an ideal bass compressor, it also works really well as a compressor for vocals, drums, and more.

 Distinctive Features: